opf/openproject/docs/user-guide/agile-boards/README.md

 There are several **types of Action boards** available:

 **Status board:** Each list represents a status.
-That means that e.g. all work packages with the status new will be automatically displayed in the column "New".
+That means that e.g. all work packages with the status "New" will be automatically displayed in the column "New".
 When creating a new Status board a list with all work packages in the default status (usually this is the status "New") will be added automatically, while additional lists need to be added manually.
 Please note: You can't move work packages from or to every status.
 Please find out more about the workflow logics restricting this here: [Allowed transitions between status](../../system-admin-guide/manage-work-packages/work-package-workflows/)